oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 git clone https://devops.scmservice.us-ashburn-1.oci.oraclecloud.com/namespaces/idtwlqf2hanz/projects/go-on-oci/repositories/go-on-oci-repo
 ```

+But the region key and namespace will be different in your case.

-To create an Authenticatin Token, follow these steps:
+To create an Authentication Token, follow these steps:
     1. In the top-right corner of the Console, open the Profile menu and click User Settings.
     1. Under Resources, click Auth Tokens.
     1. Click Generate Token.
 Enter a description that indicates what this token is for.